Learning Control by Iterative Inversion: Experiments

-Another question is whether \methodname\ really steers the policy towards the desired trajectories, or perhaps improves some general properties of the policy, allowing a generally better reconstruction.
+Another question is whether \methodname\ really steers the policy towards the desired trajectories, or improves general properties of the policy, allowing a generally better reconstruction.
 We explore this question by a \textit{cross-evaluation} -- evaluating the performance of a policy trained with steering intents from \texttt{Particle:Splines} on test intents from \texttt{Particle:Deceleration}, which we will refer to as out-of-distribution intents, and vice versa.
 Interestingly, as Table~\ref{table:steering} shows, performance on out-of-distribution intents is significantly worse than the performance that would have been obtained by training the policy with these intents as the steering dataset, and is even worse or comparable to training with no steering at all (cf. Table~\ref{table:MSEs}).
-We also evaluated the importance of the exploration noise.
-We tested \texttt{Splines} with $T=64$ and \texttt{Hopper-v2} with $T=128$ with and without exploration noise, and a large $D_{steer}$ (1740 for Hopper-v2, 500 for Particle).
-As the results in Table~\ref{table:test_exploration} in the supplementary material show, exploration noise $\noise$ is crucial for the training procedure to converge towards the desired behavior.
-Relating this observation to our theoretical analysis, we believe that exploration improves the conditioning of the supervised learning problem.
+Example rollouts from this experiment are shown in \ref{app:test_on_ood}.